Am I too Old?

 Were we veteran dancers with ten years of experience by age sixteen?
 No. Would that be cool?
 Absolutely.
 But it should not be discouraging.
 Everybody who dances has a different journey.
 Misty Copeland started ballet at thirteen, the same age I was when I started Irish dance.
 And for ballet, that is extremely late.

-The journey of many dancers at my school, even the journey of my original TCRG, was winding.
+The journey of many dancers at my school, even the journey of my first TCRG, was winding.
 Many of the kids I started with stopped around college age (which, when you consider that we were all twelve and up, meant we hadn't danced that long).
 Some took breaks and joined other schools.
 The oldest beginner in our teen class came back to dance in her twenties, reached the championship levels, went to the oireachtas, then got her TCRG and opened a school of her own.

-A kid who started at the end of high school ended up qualifying for the Worlds within two years.
+A kid who started at the end of high school ended up qualifying for Worlds within two years.

 Even among the elite Irish dancers, Michael Flatley started at eleven, was told by a teacher that he was too old, and won a World title six years later when non-Irish and non-British dancers were struggling for success (he was the first transatlantic dancer to win).